proycon/flat/docs/administration_guide.rst

 configuration file, there is no web interface for this.
 For FLAT ``settings.py`` (or however you renamed) fulfills this role.
 Making it a centralized place for all settings.
 The file is heavily commented to guide you along.
-The template is obtainable from https://raw.githubusercontent.com/proycon/flat/master/settings.py .
+The template can be obtained from https://raw.githubusercontent.com/proycon/flat/master/settings.py .

 Although ``settings.py`` is a Python script, no Python knowledge is necessary.